 - School or program finances

-- Organization & communications effectiveness
+- Organization and communications effectiveness

-- Quality of program facilities & equipment
+- Quality of program facilities and equipment

 - Clinical training opportunities

-- Availability of libraries & other resources
+- Availability of libraries and other resources

 - Admissions standards

-- Faculty & staff quality
+- Faculty and staff quality

 - Curriculum comprehensiveness